 You can, of course, change the majority of settings and content in this GUI via the main Settings.config file.

 Title Bar, Company name & URL, Banner, Title, Main content, Learn More Button URL, Icon are all configurable.

-Two Settings.Config files exist.
-These are where you can make your changes.
+A single Settings.Config file exists.
+This is where you can make your changes.

-The first is at the main root which holds all customisation as per above example, and as seen below;
+This is located in the main root which holds all customisation as per above example, and as seen below;

-This Task Sequence needs to be deployed to the machines (available or required).
+This Task Sequence needs to be deployed to the machines or users (available or required).

 Two applications are provided for you to import;

 This is the application you need to deploy to users\computers as Available.
 This runs the GUI.
 It has no content so does not need distributing.
 It purely runs the GUI from the local machine.
 Its detection is based on a file which will get installed during the Task Sequence (included in the sample).